pokt-network/homebrew-pocket-core/README.md

 pocket start
 ```

-If everything works, a terminal prompt asking for a coinbase passphrase should appear.
+If everything works, a terminal prompt asking for a keybase passphrase, should appear.